 Bi.
 6. EMBRYOLOGY.
-14 units (2-8-4); second term.
+12 units (2-8-2); second term.
 A course in descriptive and experimental embryology.
-As far as possible the work will be done at the Marine Laboratory, Corona del Mar.
 Instructor: Tyler.

 Bi.
 7 a, b.
 BIOCHEMISTRY.
+10 units (2-4-4); first and second terms.
-5 units second term; 10 units third term.
-Second term: Lecture course on the chemical constitution of living matter, and on the chemical changes in animal physiology.

-Third term: Laboratory course illustrating principles and methods in current use in biochemistry.
+A lecture course on the chemical constitution of living matter; and the chemical changes in animal physiology, with laboratory work illustrating principles and methods in current use.